Larry Marmie

+Marmie served as the head football coach at Arizona State University from 1988 to 1991, compiling a record of 22–21–1.
 He served as a senior defensive assistant for the Tampa Bay Buccaneers under head coach Lovie Smith until 2015.
-In 2018, he became the defensive coordinator of the San Diego Fleet, serving under Mike Martz.
+In 2018, he became the defensive coordinator for the San Diego Fleet of the Alliance of American Football (AAF), serving under Mike Martz.